ddennis/conventional-changelog-angular/readme.md

-a simple fork of conventional-changelog/conventional-changelog-angular
+#a simple fork of conventional-changelog/conventional-changelog-angular

-To allow adding my own types.
+Added Design and animation as my own types: [see changes here](https://github.com/ddennis/conventional-changelog-ddennis/commit/3a9dacf6474cf3315874774f85260c4052386bfd)